notoriouslogank/ExTerminus/README.md

 - Open the Day view -> **+ Add Time Off** -> choose tech & date -> save.
 - Time Off shows as an **OFF** card on both Day & Calendar views.

+> Please note that Time Off does not yet prevent scheduling jobs for the OFF tech

 ---

 ## Configuration